rnkanalytics/NYC_Rideshare_Analytics_Pipeline/README.md

 - Rate code

 ## 🙏 Acknowledgements
-This project was inspired by and built following the tutorial by [Darshil Parmar](https://github.com/darshilparmar/uber-etl-pipeline-data-engineering-project).
+Inspired by a tutorial by [Darshil Parmar](https://github.com/darshilparmar/uber-etl-pipeline-data-engineering-project).